 Middle School Tours

-To register for a session provide us with your information.
-Many of our available dates have been filled however please fill out the registration form and a representative from the admissions office will contact you shortly to see if we can arrange an alternate date.
+To register for a session, please fill out the registration form and a representative from the admissions office will contact you shortly.
 Please note this program is designed for middle school students.

 Anyone attending in the group will need to complete the Liability and Media Release form (.pdf) and bring upon arrival.